 How to Avoid Bed Bugs When Traveling

-Travel is the most common cause of a bed bug infestation.
-Hotels, even the very nicest and expensive ones, can be infested.
+Travel is the most common cause of bed bugs.
+Hotels, even the very nicest and most expensive ones, can be infested.
 Unfortunately, it’s also possible to get them from an unaware friend or family member.
 The following steps help prevent bringing home these unwanted houseguests:

 Before you travel